Yazoo (band): Legacy

 Following Yazoo's split, Clarke formed the Assembly with Eric Radcliffe.
 Intending to record a series of one-off singles featuring different vocalists, in the end the Assembly produced just one single, "Never Never" with Feargal Sharkey, before also splitting up.
 Around this time, Clarke also produced the album The Peter Pan Effect for singer Robert Marlow, an old friend of both his and Moyet's.
 Clarke then teamed up with singer Andy Bell to form the successful synth-pop duo Erasure.
 Moyet spent several months out of the limelight before signing a deal with CBS Records and embarking on a successful solo career.

 "Situation" was finally released as a single in the UK in 1990 in another remixed form, which was moderately successful, reaching number 14 on the UK singles chart.
 A compilation entitled Only Yazoo: The Best of was released in 1999 and was preceded by a re-release of Yazoo's debut single, "Only You", featuring a new remix of the title track and several more of "Don't Go".
 The band's output was book-ended with yet another release of "Situation", accompanied by many remixes.
-Clarke was chosen to remix Moyet's 1994 single "Whispering Your Name" and, with Erasure, Clarke and Moyet tried to record her single "This House" as a duet, but the project was never realized because Sony Music Entertainment would not permit it.
+Clarke was chosen to remix Moyet's 1994 single "Whispering Your Name" and, with Erasure, Clarke and Moyet tried to record her single "This House" as a duet, but the project never happened because Sony Music would not permit it.

 The band's songs have appeared in a number of films and television shows.
 In 1988, "In My Room", "Ode to Boy" and "Only You" were used in the film The Chocolate War (an adaption of the book of the same title).
 "Only You" was used in the film Napoleon Dynamite, the BBC television series The Office, the film Can't Hardly Wait, the Fringe episode "Transilience Thought Unifier Model-11", The Americans episode "Dimebag" and several episodes of "Once Upon a Time" [Season 5].
 A cover version of "Only You" by Joshua Radin was used in 2007 in a J. C. Penney commercial.
 Another cover of "Only You" was recorded by Selena Gomez for the 2017 Netflix television show 13 Reasons Why.
 "Don't Go" appeared in the BBC series I'm Alan Partridge and was used in the film Tango and Cash.
 The song "Situation" was used in the 1990 TV movie Exile and was also used in a Nintendo commercial highlighting the classic edition of the Game Boy Advance SP and the NES games ported to it.
 In 2007, "Bring Your Love Down (Didn't I)" was used in The Sarah Silverman Program episode "Not Without My Daughter".

-Anohni, lead vocalist of Antony & the Johnsons, talked with Terry Gross in February 2009 about recording the debut self-titled Hercules & Love Affair album.
+Anohni, lead vocalist of Antony & the Johnsons, talked with Terry Gross in February 2009 about recording the debut self-titled Hercules and Love Affair album.
 She said she had been asked by New York-based DJ Andy Butler to join the project and that the objective was (or became) "Let's sound as much like Yazoo as we can ...
 We loved Yazoo."